Sebberrou/CustomSwitchRenderer/README.md

 * BackgroundColorTintColor
 * ThumbTintColor

-Will be the same on Toggle on and Toggle off
+Colors will stay the same on Toggle on and Toggle off

+CustomRenderer for Android and iOS _Not tested on iOS_